-Federally Insured or Guaranteed Mortgage Securities; Fannie Mae/Freddie Mac-Related Investments; and Other High Credit Quality Mortgage-Backed Securities.
+Federally Insured or Guaranteed Mortgage Securities; Fannie Mae or Freddie Mac-Related Investments; and Other High Credit Quality Mortgage-Backed Securities.
 These Mortgage Securities include:

-- Construction and permanent mortgage loans or MBS that are insured or guaranteed by the federal government or an agency of the federal government, including FHA, Ginnie Mae and the Department of Veterans Affairs, or interests in such mortgage loans or securities; - Securities that are secured by mortgage loans and/or securities insured or guaranteed by the federal government or an agency of the federal government and that are rated in one of the two highest categories by a nationally recognized statistical rating organization, e.g. Real Estate Mortgage Investment Conduit Securities ("REMICS");

-- Mortgage loans, securities or other obligations that are issued or guaranteed by Fannie Mae or Freddie Mac (including Fannie Mae MBS, Freddie Mac participation certificates, and REMICS); - Securities that are backed by Fannie Mae or Freddie Mac and are rated in one of the two highest rating categories by a nationally recognized statistical rating organization; and - Securities that are secured by single family or multifamily mortgage securities and/or single family or multifamily mortgage loans and are rated in the highest rating category by a nationally recognized statistical rating organization.
+- Construction and permanent mortgage loans or MBS that are insured or guaranteed by the federal government or an agency of the federal government, including FHA, Ginnie Mae and the Department of Veterans Affairs, or interests in such mortgage loans or securities; - Securities that are secured by mortgage loans and/or securities insured or guaranteed by the federal government or an agency of the federal government and that are rated in one of the two highest categories by a nationally recognized statistical rating organization, e.g., Real Estate Mortgage Investment Conduit Securities ("REMICS"); - Mortgage loans, securities or other obligations that are issued or guaranteed by Fannie Mae or Freddie Mac (including Fannie Mae MBS, Freddie Mac participation certificates, and REMICS); - Securities that are backed by Fannie Mae or Freddie Mac and are rated in one of the two highest rating categories by a nationally recognized statistical rating organization; and - Securities that are secured by single family or multifamily mortgage securities and/or single family or multifamily mortgage loans and are rated in the highest rating category by a nationally recognized statistical rating organization.

-The HIT intends to concentrate its investments in these types of Mortgage Securities to the extent that market conditions permit, consistent with the overall objectives of the HIT.
-The HIT may invest up to 100% of its assets in Mortgage Securities that meet these criteria, notwithstanding the fact that they may also be eligible for investment in categories of securities described below in which the HIT may invest only subject to limitations.
+The HIT intends to concentrate its investments in the foregoing types of Mortgage Securities to the extent that market conditions permit, consistent with the overall objectives of the HIT.
+The HIT may invest up to 100% of its assets in Mortgage Securities that meet these criteria, notwithstanding the fact that they may also be eligible for investment in categories of securities described below in which the HIT may invest only subject to certain limitations.

 State/Local Government Credit-Enhanced Mortgage Securities; Other Credit-Enhanced Mortgage Securities; Bridge Loans; Direct Mortgage Loans; and Loans to Investment Funds That Involve New Markets Tax Credit Transactions.
-Subject to certain limitations set out below, the HIT may invest in Mortgage Securities that are insured or guaranteed by state or local governments, state or local governmental entities or involve loans made by private entities, which meet or provide certain indicia of credit quality; bridge loans for tax credit projects; and construction and/or permanent mortgage loans (or securities or interests backed by such loans) for projects that have evidence of support from a state or local government (or an agency or instrumentality thereof) or that are undertaken by a private entity with a successful record of real estate development, provided that any such investments meet certain underwriting criteria.
+Subject to certain limitations set out below, the HIT may invest in Mortgage Securities that are insured or guaranteed by state or local governments or are represented by loans made by lenders, which meet or provide certain indicia of credit quality (but which are not insured or guaranteed by state or local governments); bridge loans for tax credit projects; and construction and/or permanent mortgage loans (or securities or interests backed by such loans) for projects that have evidence of support from a state or local government (or an agency or instrumentality thereof) or that are undertaken by a private entity with a successful record of real estate development, provided that any such investments meet certain underwriting criteria.
 In addition, certain of the investments in these categories are subject to caps, expressed as a maximum percentage of the HIT's assets, as set forth below.
-Note that caps described in this section do not limit the HIT's ability to invest in any asset that also meets the criteria of a different category of assets for which such cap does not apply.
+The caps described in this section do not limit the HIT's ability to invest in any asset that also meets the criteria of a different category of assets for which such cap does not apply.

-Investments in the categories described in the immediately preceding paragraph include the following types of loans (as well as interests in and securities backed by these types of loans):
+Investments in the categories described in the immediately preceding paragraph include the following types of loans (as well as interests in and securities backed by these types of loans), provided, however, that the total amount invested in all such categories does not exceed 30% of value of the HIT's assets at the time of acquisition: